-3440A - JOB-RELATED EXPENSES
+4440A - JOB-RELATED EXPENSES

-Expenses which are incurred by professional staff members as a result of authorized travel will be reimbursed to the extent provided for in these guidelines.
+Expenses which are incurred by support staff members as a result of authorized travel in and outside of the Corporation will be reimbursed to the extent provided for in these guidelines.
 Reimbursement is intended to provide for transportation, lodging, and food of reasonable and adequate quality.
-When traveling on school business, a professional staff member is expected to use the same care in incurring expenses that a prudent person would exercise if traveling on personal business.
+When traveling on school business, a support staff member is expected to use the same care in incurring expenses that a prudent person would exercise if traveling on personal business.